| Fighting To WinThe Ontario Coalition Against Poverty

 in May 2000 and for police repression, anti-labor policies,

+and massive budget cuts.
 "The widespread belt-tightening prompted labor protests, including

 several teacher strikes and violent demonstrations by anti-poverty